viccstake/simple-cicd/README.md

 ### Server/Deployment Setup

-*   Configure GitHub webhooks to point to `automation_server.py` for automated actions.
+*   Configure GitHub webhooks on specified branches to point to `automation_server.py` for automated actions.
+*   Add your desired action logic for said branch/* inside webhookhandler.